ckipp01/stream/notes/stream-ideas.md

     - Scala topics that aren't easy to find information on for newcomers to the JVM
         - ServiceLoader
         - Runtime reflection

+## scala-utils things
+    - Add cs java utilities to the coursier module